catalyst-cloud/catalystcloud-docs/source/image.rst

 .. warning::

-  Remember that you VM has been imported exactly as it was before, therefore there might be some things, like a host based firewall blocking connections, that may prevent you from connecting to it remotely.
-You can use the console and your existent user credentials to connect to your compute instance and make adjustments to its configuration as required.
+  Remember that your VM has been imported exactly as it was before, therefore there might be some things, like a host based firewall blocking connections, that may prevent you from connecting to it remotely.
+You can use the console and your existenting user credentials to connect to your compute instance and make adjustments to its configuration as required.